lcomrade/lenpaste/docs/self-hosting/config.md

 }
 ```

+## ./data/about.txt
+Here you can write information about your server.
+It will be displayed on the main page.

 ## ./data/rules.txt
 In this file you can describe the rules for using your server.
 It will be available at `/rules`.